 Disaster Unemployment Assistance (DUA)

-If your employment or self-employment has been lost or interrupted as a direct result of the tornado that occurred on March 31, 2023, this information applies to you.
 Before applying for DUA, you must apply for traditional unemployment insurance.
 File your initial unemployment claim at https://www.ezarc.adws.arkansas.gov.

 What is DUA?

 Disaster Unemployment Assistance (DUA) provides temporary benefits to individuals whose employment or self-employment has been lost or interrupted as a direct result of a major disaster and who are not eligible for regular unemployment insurance (UI).
 “Direct result” means loss of employment or self-employment because of the major disaster and not the result of a long chain of events caused or worsened by the disaster.
 ADWS will check to see if individuals are eligible for regular UI benefits before finding them eligible for DUA.
 If individuals are eligible for regular UI benefits, they will receive those benefits instead of DUA.